regen-network/regen-ledger/x/data/spec/06_tests.md

 - GIVEN - the content hash is empty
 - WHEN - user tries to sign data
 - THEN - transaction fails, data is not signed

+If a user tries to sign data and the content hash does not exist, then the transaction fails and the data is not signed.

+- GIVEN - the content hash does not exist
+- WHEN - user tries to sign data
+- THEN - transaction fails, data is not signed